 Blizzard have finally announced Overwatch for Nintendo Switch, which now raises the question of cross-play.
 Unfortunately, the company doesn't seem to be thinking about it at the moment, as it's a long road to make this feature a reality.

-They confirmed the release date to be 15 October 2019, when Switch owners will finally get to play the game on Nintendo's little guy, but it'll take more before Blizzard consider cross-play essential for the Overwatch experience.
+They confirmed the to be 15 October 2019, when Switch owners will finally get to play the game on Nintendo's little guy, but it'll take more before Blizzard consider cross-play essential for the Overwatch experience.

 "We've seen how compelling cross-system play can be for our community, and we're excited about the potential.
 There's still a lot of work to do on both our side and the platforms' side to determine whether this is something that makes sense for Overwatch, and we're keeping an eye on how cross-play systems and technology develop", the dev told Endgadget.